datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 data.
 The memory encryption key randomly changes every power cycle.
 The key is stored within the CPU and is not accessible.

-The 3rd generation Xeon CPUs (aka Ice Lake Server - "ICX") did switch to using a technology called [Total Memory Encryption - Multi-Key](https://www.intel.com/content/www/us/en/developer/articles/news/runtime-encryption-of-memory-with-intel-tme-mk.html)
+The 3rd generation Xeon CPUs (aka Ice Lake Server - "ICX") and later did switch to using a technology called [Total Memory Encryption - Multi-Key](https://www.intel.com/content/www/us/en/developer/articles/news/runtime-encryption-of-memory-with-intel-tme-mk.html)
 (TME-MK) that uses AES-XTS, moving away from the [Memory Encryption Engine](https://eprint.iacr.org/2016/204.pdf)